-You already learned about SFA.
-SFAs are satiating, resists oxidation, and is stable at high heats, which makes it great for cooking.
+You already learned about saturated fatty acid.
+SFA is satiating, resists oxidation, and is stable at high heats, which makes it great for cooking.
 Contrary to popular wisdom, SFAs are healthy and do not raise cholesterol levels.

 Next come MUFAs.
-High MUFA intake correlates with lower blood pressure, lower blood glucose, and lower cardiovascular risk[*].
+High MUFA intake correlates with several health benefits, including lower blood pressure, lower blood glucose, and reduced cardiovascular risk[*].

 You won’t find many folks bashing monounsaturated fats.
 They’re the main type of fat in olive oil and avocado oil, and are prevalent in the Mediterranean Diet, which is one of the best-studied diets for longevity.

 Then there are PUFAs.
-PUFAs can be divided into anti-inflammatory omega-3 fatty acids like the ones you find in fish, and pro-inflammatory omega-6 fatty acids like the ones you find in vegetable oil.
+PUFAs can be divided into anti-inflammatory omega-3 fatty acids like the ones you find in fish, and pro-inflammatory omega-6 fatty acids like those in vegetable oil.

-Finally, artificial trans fats — or hydrogenated PUFAs.
+Finally, there are artificial trans fats — or hydrogenated PUFAs.
 Artificial trans fats are by far the worst type of fat around.
-Luckily, researchers have shown how bad they are, and at this point, trans fats are illegal in most parts of the world[*].
+Fortunately, researchers have shown how bad they are, and at this point, trans fats are illegal in most parts of the world[*].